widelang/draft/README.md

 ### Attribute Inheritance

-Attributes can inherit from one another using `:` or `::` just like other constructs:
+Attributes can inherit from one another using `:` Interfaces or `::` Traits just like other constructs:

 ```lua
 :HttpRouteAttribute<